Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Applications of the inverse methodology to a diverse set of target systems

+Note that although the form (\ref{ljGeneral}) is a generalized LJ potential, it was determined via statistical-mechanical theory from the target pair statistics alone, without knowledge of the functional form of the target-generating potential.
 We verified that $v(r;\mathbf{a})$ satisfies the condition $h_T^2(r)\ll|\beta v(r;\mathbf{a})|$ for large $r$, which is required to apply the asymptotic formula (\ref{asymp}).
 The reader is refereed to Appendix for additional implementation details.
 Minimization of $\Psi$ using the form (\ref{ljGeneral}) yielded $\Psi<0.002$ within one single stage of optimization, i.e. no re-selection of the basis function was needed.
 The optimized parameters are given by $\varepsilon_1=3.98, p_1=11.93, \varepsilon_2=4.00$, which is in excellent agreement with the target-generating Lennard-Jones potential (\ref{lj}), as shown in Fig. \ref{fig:crit}(b).
 One can see that the configuration of the optimized equilibrium system [Fig. \ref{fig:crit}(a)] resembles that of the near-critical target [Fig. \ref{snapTarget}(a)], and exhibits an expected large correlation length.
 As anticipated, there is excellent agreement between the target and optimized pair statistics in both direct and Fourier space [Fig. \ref{fig:crit}(c)--(d)].
-The individual errors, defined by (\ref{g2-norm}) and (\ref{S-norm}), are given by $D_{g_2}=6.0\times 10^{-4}$ and $D_{S}=5.7\times 10^{-4}$ the total $L_2$-norm error, defined by (\ref{L2}), is $\mathcal{E}=0.034$.
+The individual errors, defined by (\ref{g2-norm}) and (\ref{S-norm}), are given by $D_{g_2}=6.0\times 10^{-4}$ and $D_{S}=5.7\times 10^{-4}$.
+The total $L_2$-norm error, defined by (\ref{L2}), is $\mathcal{E}=0.034$.